Understanding Rosacea - Symptoms, Types, Triggers & Treatment

 There can be overlap between the two rosacea types, but try to decide which of these your complexion most closely resembles because their treatment needs may differ.

-understanding rosacea erythematotelangiectatic rosacea
+Understanding rosacea erythematotelangiectatic rosacea

 2. Broken capillaries are often visible as a fine network and skin flushing may sting.